 After a lot of muddling around, we started to find things in the dungeon that weren’t, uh, walls.
 For example: by dropping down to a lower level, we were able to retrieve the Noble Armour (strong against Water/Ice!) from a phalanx of enemy units guarding both it and the secret passage back out.
 We headed further up until we finally reached a point where we had to blow up the floor itself with a Jumbo Bomb and drop down multiple floors, Tower of Hera-style, to a secret basement, where we landed in the middle of a massive enemy ambush.
 Of course, we here use “ambush” to mean “large troop of enemies that can’t engage us, but were at least surrounding us.
 That’s as good as it’s going to get.”
 Mixed in with the ambush was a chest containing the Knight Sword, and how nice of our attackers to let us collect it!
 This finally brought Swords back into play as something other than long sticks for hitting buttons, however temporarily.

 Walking away from the ambush (great enthusiasm, guys), we met up with the second of the Vile Four overlooking the scene.
 This was the Ice Golem (once again, the European art of the guy is pretty epic), who said he enjoyed our little game and disappeared.
 This appearance was pretty pointless overall, since we meet up with him again almost two rooms later.
 We climbed up some stairs past a room we had used before and into the Ice Golem’s proper lair.
 Fighting a giant popsicle is never all that complicated when you have heat magic and concussive explosives, so the Golem wasn’t that much of a problem.
 I say this even though our magical reserves were low (the game has only dropped a few rare magic-restoring Seeds at this point) and Phoebe lacked Water Resistance… even though she was supposed to have it.
 See, Mystic Quest has a significant glitch, the kind of unfortunate glitch that only got worse years later when the way we play games began to change.
 MQ writes your partner’s data into the “active partner” slot when they join your party, but it forgets to adjust their elemental strengths and weaknesses.
 It only sets your active partner’s strengths and weaknesses when the game loads.
-As a result, since we had never loaded the game prior to this (and anyone playing with save states would never load the game), Kaeli, Tristam and Phoebe had all technically been without elemental weaknesses this whole time!
+As a result, since we had never loaded the game prior to this (and anyone playing with save states would never load the game in the traditional fashion), Kaeli, Tristam and Phoebe had all technically been without elemental weaknesses this whole time!
 We knew about the glitch, but it had slipped our mind to reset to get Blizzard resistance for Phoebe in an ice dungeon!

 Despite our oversight, we killed the Ice Golem in our first attempt, the Water Crystal was restored, and the ice outside the pyramid melted though the Pyramid itself remained.
 In a lovely display of friendship, Phoebe left us on the spot to find her grandpa, without providing us directions to actually get in there except to vaguely imply that her grandpa was somehow under her house?
 By the time you reach Aquaria, she’s actually hanging out in her house, as though she wasn’t interested in visiting with gramps after all.
 Sheesh, I can see you wanting to get away from Ben, but how bad could Grandpa be?